MLinkPlanner 2.0

 From the general limit that is set in this menu and the limit that is set in a particular Subscriber Station, the most stringent limit is selected during the calculation.

-To create a base station, click on the Add button at the top of the Point-to-Multipoint menu, then select a site from the list that appears.
-After that, the Base Station will appear on the map, as well as the width of the angular sector and its direction.
-When creating a BS, one BS sector is always automatically created.
-You can add as many sectors for the BS as you need, just click the button.
+To create a base station, click on the Add button at the top of the Point-to-Multipoint menu, then select site from list that appears.
+After that, Base Station will appear on map, as well as width of angular sector and its direction.
+When creating BS, one BS sector is always automatically created.
+You can add as many sectors for BS as you need by clicking on button.

 Toolbar: